 We encourage you to copy this and pass it out to students to give to their parents.
 It answers many of the questions they have and will shed some light on the entire experience.
 This is the same information that is on the parents website page, just in printed form.
 Printable Parent’s Guide

 - Question and Answer Session: the teachers open the floor up to questions and answers from parents.
+Encourage them to get in touch with High Trails to ask any questions you can’t answer.

 Steps in Preparing for High Trails